elo33011/netascode_campus_design/design.md

 ### Device Role Models

-A role is the function of the device performed in the design.
-This design will utilize 3 role models from an existing product catalog.
+Device role models define the foundational configuration of a device in order to operate this design.
+A role is the function of a device performed and it is design agnostic.
+They are prebuilt and pull into the design from the product catalog.

 [WAN Edge Role](models/wan%20edge%20role.yaml)